Find the right card to help pay down your debt.

 Continue paying off your old account.

-The best part of a balance transfer card is paying down your debt in one monthly payment.
+The best part of a balance transfer card is getting your debt in one place and simplifying payments.
 Each American Express balance transfer card has its own rewards and advantages, so consider the debts you’d like to transfer and choose a card that can best accommodate the amount and type of debt you want to transfer.
-Remember to keep paying on your old balances until the transfer is complete to avoid late charges and penalties.

 Frequently Asked Questions